DuckDB + Parquet vs Snowflake: A Real Cost Comparison

 One factor that rarely gets discussed explicitly: Snowflake’s proprietary SQL dialect, internal file formats, and platform-specific features create real switching costs over time.
 The longer you’re on the platform and the more you use its native features, the harder it becomes to leave.

 For a company with under 200 GB of data and a reasonable engineering team: DuckDB + Parquet first.
-If you genuinely outgrow it, migrate to Snowflake.
+If you genuinely outgrow it, migrating to Snowflake is straightforward because your data is already in Parquet.
 You’ll know when you need it.

 For a company with 500+ GB, heavy concurrent usage, or no internal ops capacity: Snowflake is worth the cost.

-The worst outcome is paying Snowflake pricing for a DuckDB workload.
+The worst outcome is paying Snowflake pricing for a DuckDB workload — which is what most mid-sized companies on Snowflake are actually doing.